John-04/Wrangle_Act/README.md

 # Tidiness Issues
 ## Image
-- og stages are in multiple columns
+- Dog stages are in multiple columns
 - Combine the three data sets
 # Cleaning Data
 I completed all the cleaning steps by using the programmatic data cleaning process.
 With each step, I executed the code, verified and confirmed there weren't any errors.
 Once I had completed the cleaning and tideness of the archive dataframe I created a new dataframe called df_clean and save it into a new csv file.
 These are the different python built-in-functions and methods use for programmatic data cleaning process. i.e